 ICES has been stating for several years that pelagic fisheries take a mixture of herring and sprat and this causes uncertainties in catch levels.
 The extent to which species misreporting has occurred is however not well known.
 Analysis of a questionnaire answered by all Baltic countries during 2012 revealed that misreporting is mainly an issue of the industrial trawl fishery targeting sprat-herring mix in nearshore waters.
 Countries with major proportions of sprat catches used for industrial purposes are Sweden, Poland and Denmark.
 Countries with major proportions of herring catches used for industrial purposes are Finland and Sweden.
 The official catch figures of both sprat and herring are modified by Poland and Denmark, but not currently in Sweden.
 A worst-case scenario using the permitted margin of tolerance of 10% in the logbooks of the quantities by species on board (EU 1224/2009) revealed that sprat catches may be underestimated by 5% and that herring catches may be underestimated by 4%.
 It was, therefore, concluded at the time after the questionnaire that that species misreporting could be regarded as minor importance.
-However, as Sweden is not currently correcting for this misreporting and preliminary analyses by Sweden suggests that misreporting of herring and sprat is significantly worse than 5 and 4%, this issue needs to be investigated as soon as possible and when data available addressed in a benchmark.
+However, as Sweden is not currently correcting for this misreporting and preliminary analyses by Sweden suggests that misreporting of sprat and herring is significantly worse than 5% and 4%, this issue needs to be investigated as soon as possible and when data available addressed in a benchmark.
 Significant misreporting can potentially be a large problem with regards to the perception of these stocks (ICES, 2020c).

 Nonetheless, the assessment provides an indication of the volume of fishery removals which is appropriate for the current stock status.
-Sub-clause A2.3 is met
+Sub-clause A2.3 is met standards to be accepted.
+If the assessment is agreed, it is subsequently reviewed by the ICES Advice Drafting Group which consists of National Experts and, finally, by the Advisory Committee (ACOM) which delivers the ICES advice.